Kaduna: History

+In 1976, when the General Murtala Mohammed administration created seven new states in Nigeria, North Central State, with capital at Kaduna, was renamed Kaduna State.
+It was made up of the two colonial period Provinces of Zaria and Katsina.
+When in 1991, the number of states in the country was increased from twenty-one to thirty, Katsina Province became Katsina State, while the old Zaria Province became the new Kaduna State.
+There are twenty-three local government areas (LGAs) in the state, although the number of ethnic groups is much larger.

 Economy

 Industries

-Kaduna is a major industrial centre in Northern Nigeria, manufacturing products like textiles, machinery, steel, aluminium, petroleum products and bearings.
-However, the textile industry has been in decline due to recent Chinese imports and factory closures caused by years of neglect during the military dictatorship in Nigeria.
+Kaduna is a major industrial center in Northern Nigeria, manufacturing products like textiles, machinery, steel, aluminum, petroleum products and bearings.
+However, the textile industry has been in decline due to recent Chinese imports and factory closures caused by years of neglect across many administrations.
 Other light manufactures include: plastics, pharmaceuticals, leather goods, furniture, and televisions.
 Agriculture is also a major industry in Kaduna, and as such, the Bank of Agriculture has its headquarters in the city.
 Some main agricultural exports include: cotton, peanuts, sorghum, and ginger.
 Kaduna also has a branch of the Nigerian Stock Exchange.
 Automobile manufacturing also remains an important part of Kaduna's economy.
 Peugeot Automobiles Nigeria has an assembly plant in Kaduna.
 Kaduna Refining and Petrochemical Company (KRPC), one of Nigeria's four main oil refineries is located in Kaduna.
 It is supplied by a pipeline from the Niger Delta oil fields.

 A 2009 World Bank survey states that Kaduna is one of the top six cities with the highest unemployment.
 20% of the population was estimated to be unemployed.